CtrlK

 Trigger Term Quality

-Includes relevant technical terms like 'Terraform Provider', 'Plugin Framework', 'lifecycle events', 'create, update, destroy', but missing common variations users might say like 'terraform plugin', 'provider development', 'resource lifecycle', or 'terraform hooks'.
+Includes relevant technical terms like 'Terraform Provider', 'Plugin Framework', 'lifecycle events', 'create, update, destroy', but these are somewhat technical.
+Missing natural variations users might say like 'terraform plugin', 'provider development', 'resource lifecycle hooks'.

 2 / 3